sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 Now that [age, a new tool to encrypt and decrypt files,](https://github.com/FiloSottile/age) has [hit version 1.0](https://github.com/FiloSottile/age/releases/tag/v1.0.0), I've been trying to use it more.
 (I wrote [a basic exploration of age a few months ago](https://sts10.github.io/2021/09/06/exploring-age-1-point-0.html).)

 I found a use-case where I often wanted to compress and encrypt a directory before uploading it to a cloud service, as a sort-of casual back-up.
-To make this task as simple as possible, I wrote a shell script that I'm calling [Bottle](https://github.com/sts10/bottle).
+To make this task as simple as possible, I'm working on a tool I'm calling Bottle.
+I have published to GitHub [a shell script version](https://github.com/sts10/bottle) and [a Rust command-line tool version](https://github.com/sts10/bottle-rs).

 ## What does it do?

-[Bottle](https://github.com/sts10/bottle) is a shell script to compress and encrypt (and decrypt and extract) directories using age and tar or files using age.
+Bottle (both the shell and Rust ports) allows users to compress and encrypt (and decrypt and extract) files and directories using age and tar or files using age.

 It's basically a wrapper around some age and tar commands.

-The idea is to compress and encrypt files and directories for your future self.
+The use-case is to compress and encrypt files and directories for your future self, for example on a cloud service like Dropbox.

 ## As simple as possible